craggASAP/Nicotinic_Receptor/GRAB_ACh/README.md

-GRAB ACh sensor imaging in ex vivo mouse brain slices
+### GRAB ACh sensor imaging in ex vivo mouse brain slices

-**Installation:**
+## Installation

-To install MATLAB on a PC (Windows 10 or 11) you require a paid subscription from MATLAB.
+To install MATLAB on a PC (Windows 10 or 11) you require a paid MATLAB license or subscription.
 MATLAB version used was MATLAB R2024a.

-**Files:**
+# Files

 The following file is included in this folder:

-GRAB_ACh_Analysis_LD.m: Script to measure changes in fluorescence after each stimulation in ex vivo mouse brain slices expressing GRAB ACh 3.0 sensor.
+**GRAB_ACh_Analysis_LD.m**: Script to measure changes in fluorescence after each stimulation in ex vivo mouse brain slices expressing GRAB ACh 3.0 sensor.

-**Instructions:**
+## Instructions

 Before using the code you need to create an input table called A as following:
-Column 1 = with the frame number
+- Column 1 = with the frame number
-Column 2 until the end of experiment = raw fluorescence transients extracted from imageJ (1 column per recording)
+- Column 2 until the end of experiment = raw fluorescence transients extracted from imageJ (1 column per recording)